 The first step is assessing your contact center so you truly understand what problem you’re out to solve.
 This is more challenging than it may seem.

-Before jumping into an assessment, go back to the vision or direction that the company has defined and the objectives that have been laid out.
+Before jumping into an assessment, go back to the vision or direction that the company has defined and the objectives that have been laid out, as circumstances often change.
 A company might be striving to provide high touch service to help own a niche market, and good customer experience is important to that.

 To meet these objectives, the company will need certain capabilities, which might not be possible to meet with the current technology.
 Thus, an assessment will be required to understand the gaps that need to be filled.
 Examples could be adding digital channels, conversational enabled self-service, or having a single view of the customer across all departments.

 But in the world of customer engagement, one challenge is often tied to, or related to, another.

 For example, if you’re looking to better enable your agents at their desktop, you’ll likely find that changes will be necessary to the routing system as well as to the IVR or bot.
 You have to look at the contact center holistically to properly understand the challenge you’re facing and to identify appropriate solutions.

 If your gap requires adding digital communication channels so your customers can reach you more easily on their channel of choice, the impact of that change will be felt throughout all areas of the contact center, from the“front door,” to routing, to how agents are enabled to handle the new channel — even to how workforce management schedules get created.